poonchuanan/tp/docs/UserGuide.md

 ## 12.0 Exiting the program

-Saves the current list to file and exits program.
+Finish using the application?
+Do you want to exit application?

 Format: `bye`